tc39/proposal-observable/EventTargetObservable.md

 1. "Switch Latest" with Async Functions and Promises
 2. "Switch Latest" with EventTarget, Promises, and shared mutable state
-3. "Switch Latest" with EventTargetObservable and Promises
+3. "Switch Latest" with ObservableEventTarget and Promises

 #### Solution 1: Async Functions and Promises